 It's useful to consider the pros and cons of the different types of child custody arrangements.
 One of the main advantages of joint custody for the children is that they get to remain in contact with both of their parents and continue their relationships on both sides.
 In addition, joint custody has the advantage of placing an equal load on both parents in terms of the burdens of raising the child.

 However, joint custody arrangements also have their disadvantages as well.
 For instance, the children subject to the arrangement must be continually taken back and forth between homes, and if either parent has any ill will towards the other, it can have negative side effects on the children.
 Lastly, it can become expensive to keep two homes for a child.

-Which of the Various Types of Child Custody Works for You?
-Find out with an Attorney's Help
+Which Child Custody Type Works for You?

-If you have questions about the various types of child custody, and which may be best for your child, your best option is to speak with a local family law attorney.
+If you have questions about the various types of child custody and which may be best for your child, your best option is to speak with a local family law attorney.